Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_exports.md

 If you need to create a clickable inspector button, you can use @export_tool_button.
 This exports a Callable property as a clickable button.
 When the button is pressed, the callable is called.

+You can specify a custom icon name, which must match one of the icon file names from the editor/icons folder of the Godot source repository (case-sensitive).
+You can also browse the editor icons using the
+Godot editor icons website.

+For example, if you wish to use Node2D.svg from that folder, you must specify "Node2D" as the second parameter of @export_tool_button.
+It is not currently possible to use custom icons from the project folder; only built-in editor icons can be used.

-Export a button with label "Hello" and icon "Callable".
+This exports a button with label "Hello" and icon "Callable" (which is the default if no icon is specified).
 When you press it, it will print "Hello world!".

 ```
 @tool